 Generally, data profiling is used in the following processes:

-Data profiling at an initial stage of migration can reduce the risk of errors, duplications, and incorrect information.
+Data profiling tools at an initial stage of migration can reduce the risk of errors, duplications, and incorrect information.

 Data cleansing, a primary step in the data preparation process, helps with error rectification and deduplication to authenticate the validity and relevance of the data.
 However, data cleansing is only beneficial for data sets you know are corrupt.
 Often, poor quality data loiters in the system unnoticed and unaddressed until it is identified via data profiling.